etsi-galgo/maspa/README.md

 Details of the algorithm and the benchmark experiments can be seen in the publication:

-An efficient strategy for path planning with a tethered marsupial robotics system.
+"An efficient strategy for path planning with a tethered marsupial robotics system"
 J. Capitán, J. M. Díaz-Báñez, M. A. Pérez-Cutiño, F. Rodríguez and I. Ventura.

 ## Installation Guide and Usage